-The Woodlands has more than 160 miles of pathways designed for residents to walk or run.
+The Woodlands and Spring has more than 160 miles of pathways designed for residents to walk or run.
 Many of pathways cross lanes of traffic, and unfortunately, pedestrians are sometimes struck by a vehicle while using the crosswalks.

 Texas law requires vehicles to yield right of way to pedestrians in the following situations: